 You may think that this means you’re wasting your time on the platform, but don’t give up hope just yet.
 Considering that Facebook currently has 890 million daily active users, it can certainly be an effective way to reach a wide audience.
 So how can you better reach this audience when post reach is on the decline?

 That’s where sponsored posts come into play.
-Facebook has several advertising options, and choosing the right ones can help you utilize the platform’s full potential for your company.
+Facebook has several advertising options, including Facebook dark posts, and choosing the right ones can help you utilize the platform’s full potential for your company.
 Read more to find out how you can benefit from advertising on Facebook.

 Getting started with Facebook